jordanr1984/hello-world/README.md

 # hello-world

-Doing this for the first time
+Hello, I'm figuring out how this works for my part-time job at uni.

+Trying new things, yay!